 The Problem with Triangulation

 In some cases, triangulation is an intentional effort to turn a situation in favor of the manipulator.
-It may involve turning people against each other, making someone else look like the bad guy, and creating emotional confusion in the communication.
+It may involve turning people against each other, making someone else look like the bad guy, and creating emotional confusion in communication.

 Sometimes triangulation is unintentional, or people may not realize the impact of their behaviors.
 Individuals may employ triangulation strategies to avoid confrontation or difficult circumstances.
 They may be uncomfortable speaking up or addressing an issue directly with the person.
 They get a third party involved, yet potentially fuel the fire even more.
 The type of person who engages in triangulation often demonstrates passive-aggressive tendencies and lacks assertiveness.